Anastas Mikoyan

+An ethnic Armenian, Mikoyan joined the Bolsheviks in 1915, and following the October Revolution of 1917 participated in the Baku Commune.
+In the 1920s, he was the party's boss in the North Caucasus.
+Mikoyan was elected to the Politburo in 1935, served as foreign trade minister from 1926 to 1930 and again from 1938, and during World War II became a member of the State Defense Committee.
+After the war, Mikoyan began to lose favour, losing his position as minister in 1949 and being criticized by Stalin at the 19th Party Congress in 1952.
+Following Stalin's death in 1953, Mikoyan sided with Khrushchev, supported him against a failed coup in 1957, and played a leading role in crafting his de-Stalinization policy.

-Mikoyan made several key trips to communist Cuba and to the United States, acquiring an important stature on the international diplomatic scene, especially with his skill in exercising soft power to further Soviet interests.
-In 1964 Khrushchev was forced to step down in a coup that brought Brezhnev to power.
-Mikoyan served as Chairman of the Presidium of the Supreme Soviet, the nominal Head of State, from 1964 until his forced retirement in 1965.
+Under Khrushchev, Mikoyan played an important role in Soviet foreign policy, making several key trips to the United States and communist Cuba.
+He acquired an important stature on the international diplomatic scene, especially with his skill in exercising soft power to further Soviet interests.
+In 1964, Khrushchev was forced to step down in a coup that brought Brezhnev to power.
+Mikoyan briefly served as Chairman of the Presidium of the Supreme Soviet, the nominal head of state, from 1964 until his forced retirement in 1965.

 Early life and career

 Mikoyan was born to Armenian parents in the village of Sanahin, then part of the Tiflis Governorate of the Russian Empire (today part of Alaverdi in Armenia's Lori Province) in 1895.
 His father, Hovhannes, was a carpenter and his mother, a rug weaver.
 He had one younger brother, Artem Mikoyan, who would be the co-founder of the MiG aviation design bureau, which became one of the primary design bureaus of fast jets in Soviet military aviation.

-Mikoyan received his education at the Nersisian School in Tiflis and the Gevorgian Seminary in Vagharshapat (Echmiadzin), both affiliated with the Armenian Apostolic Church.
+Mikoyan learned to read and write from a monk at the Sanahin Monastery.
+He received his formal education at the Nersisian School in Tiflis and the Gevorgian Seminary in Vagharshapat (Echmiadzin), both affiliated with the Armenian Apostolic Church.
 Religion, however, played an increasingly insignificant role in his life.
 He would later remark that his continued studies in theology drew him closer to atheism: "I had a very clear feeling that I didn't believe in God and that I had in fact received a certificate in materialist uncertainty; the more I studied religious subjects, the less I believed in God."
-Before becoming active in politics Mikoyan had already dabbled in the study of liberalism and socialism.
+Before becoming active in politics, Mikoyan had already dabbled in the study of liberalism and socialism.

-At the age of twenty, he formed a workers' soviet in Echmiadzin.
-In 1915 Mikoyan formally joined the Bolshevik faction of the Russian Social Democratic Labour Party (later known as the Bolshevik Party) and became a leader of the revolutionary movement in the Caucasus.
-His interactions with Soviet revolutionaries led him to Baku, where he became the co-editor for the Armenian-language newspaper Sotsyal-Demokrat and later for the Russian-language paper Izvestia Bakinskogo Soveta.
-During this time, he is said to have robbed a bank in Tiflis with TNT and had his nose broken in street fighting.
+Mikoyan soon became a convinced Marxist and, by the age of twenty, had formed a workers' soviet in Echmiadzin.
+In 1915, he formally joined the Bolshevik faction of the Russian Social Democratic Labour Party (later known as the Bolshevik Party) and became a leader of the revolutionary movement in the Caucasus.
+Mikoyan's revolutionary activities led him to Baku, where he became the co-editor for the Armenian-language newspaper Sotsyal-Demokrat and later for the Russian-language paper Izvestia Bakinskogo Soveta.